-A couple months ago, an employee at ZÜCA, Inc., e-mailed me and asked if I had ever heard of their line of luggage.
+A few years ago, an employee at ZÜCA, Inc., e-mailed me and asked if I had ever heard of their line of luggage.
 I hadn’t.

 At that time, I was in a hate-hate relationship with my overnight bag.
 It was a multiple-pocket duffle bag that had the worst strap configuration known to man on it.
 When I got it, the bag was empty, and I had no idea how much pain the strap could inflict on my shoulder with even the smallest amount of weight in it.